rsksmart/rif-identity-services/services/issuer/README.md

 ## Run

-The issuer has 2 processes running:

-1. Back end with two express apps, one for the request credential HTTPS service and the other to serve information to the front end
+The issuer runs a back end with two express apps, one for the request credential HTTPS service and the other to serve information to the front end.

-2. Front end: react app.
-It connects to the back end and has a list of credential requests - this is WP
+The front end can be run from [`@rsksmart/rif-identity-ui`](https://github.com/rsksmart/rif-identity-ui/tree/develop/apps/issuer-app)

 > All commands can be run prepending  `:dev` for watch mode

-### Back end

 1. Setup: create a `.env` file with